-The amendments were presented to the Citizen Involvement Committee and the Development Stakeholders Group as well as in a work session with the Planning Commission prior to the first public hearing.
-In addition, the application will be posted on the City website, emailed to various entities including neighborhood associations and the Citizen Involvement Committee, and posted in a general circulation newspaper.
+The amendments were presented to the Citizen Involvement Committee and the Development Stakeholders Group as well as in two work sessions with the Planning Commission and City Commission prior to the first public hearing.
+In addition, the application was posted on the City website, emailed to various entities including neighborhood associations and the Citizen Involvement Committee, and posted in a general circulation newspaper.
+Notice of the amendments was mailed to all property owners within the Urban Growth Boundary in December of 2017.